variousauthors/foxhole/README.md

 keep track of all those tabs you have open, and while Firefox does maintain its own backups, tab groups are important enough to warrent extra care.

-By default, foxhole keeps backups in a folder in a ".foxhole" folder in your home directory.
+By default, foxhole keeps backups in a folder named ".foxhole" in your home directory.
 These backups are kept in chronological order, within folders named for the date of the backup.
 Foxhole uses YYYY.MM.DD as its date format, so that they folders can easily be grouped by year or sorted chronologically.